 I’ll be celebrating my birthday this month.
 During this month, I normally take more time than usual to reflect on my life.
 As I grow older, I want to make the most of my time.

-Therefore, I take time to review the good, bad, and the ugly.
+Therefore, I take time to review the good, bad, and ugly.

-The reason why this is so important is because allowing the wrong person into your world can really increase your chances of failure.
+The reason why this is so important is that allowing the wrong person into your world can really increase your chances of failure.